-An English Ivy I’ve had for years desperately needed trim, so I gave it a haircut and used the trimmed pieces to create a topiary.
+An English Ivy I’ve had for years desperately needed a trim, so I gave it a haircut and used the trimmed pieces to create a topiary.
 I just wound the pieces I trimmed off around the form to create a shamrock topiary centerpiece.

 After the holiday, it can be planted in my flower beds.
 They are low growing, and have tiny white flowers and will spread nicely and create a beautiful ground cover.

-I used my skinny linen table runner down the center of my table, and layered my topiary, oxalis and several brass candlesticks with white tapers.
+I used my skinny linen table runner down the center of my table, and added my topiary, oxalis and several brass candlesticks with white tapers.

 The final touch was the candle covers I made out of screening material.
 I had 3 small jar candles and thought I would try wrapping them with screen.
 My plan was to spray paint aluminum screening with gold spray paint.

 I went to my local Ace Hardware store to see if I could buy a small piece of screen and they actually had some remnants of bronze screen that they gave me.
 But, the aluminum screen, spray painted gold, would create the same look.

-I hope you’ve enjoyed seeing how I created a St. Patrick’s Day tablescape on a budget.
+I hope you’ve enjoyed seeing how I created an easy St. Patrick’s Day tablescape.
 Be sure and pop over to each of the other bloggers joining me and see what they created.
 You won’t be disappointed!